doc4d/docs/docs/netkit/4d-netkit.md

 2. Execute the method to establish the connection.

-### Authenticate to the Microsoft Graph API in signedIn mode and send an email with SMTP
+### (Archived) Authenticate to the Microsoft Graph API in signedIn mode and send an email with SMTP

 > This tutorial has been archived.
-We recommend using the [Office365.mail.send()](#office365providermailersend) method to send emails.
+We recommend using the [Office365.mail.send()](#office365providermailsend) method to send emails.
 #### Objectives

 Establish a connection to the Microsoft Graph API in signedIn mode, and send an email using the [SMTP Transporter class](http://developer.4d.com/docs/fr/API/SMTPTransporterClass.html).